Ericsson sues Indian handset maker for patent infringement

 Rivals hold other so-called essential standard patents and the industry has agreed a system of licensing on fair, reasonable and non-discriminatory terms (FRAND) to ensure no one can block the development of mobile communications.

-Micromax said in a statement it was "committed to negotiating a FRAND license with Ericsson as has Ericsson undertaken to providing a Fair, Reasonable and Non-discriminatory license to Micromax."
+Micromax said in a statement it was "committed to negotiating a FRAND licence with Ericsson as has Ericsson undertaken to providing a Fair, Reasonable and Non-discriminatory licence to Micromax."

 It declined further comment.